benjamin-shen/admissions2019/README.md

 # admissions2019
-Web Application for the 2019 Admissions Project
+NodeJS Web Application for the 2019 Admissions Project

 ## disclaimer
-Incomplete code, use as reference only.
+This code will not work properly by itself.
+Use as reference only.